DanNixon/vtk_instrument_view_demo/readme.md

 ### Qt3D

+[Qt3D](https://doc.qt.io/qt-5/qt3d-overview.html) is an extension to the Qt framework that provides a high level 3D rendering API.

+Qt3D provides a general purpose high level abstraction on top of the graphics API.
+The API is based around a scene graph following the same style as `QWidgets` appear in a `QWindow`.

 Pros:
 - Can use Vulkan as the graphics API
 - Easy to use, high level API

 Cons:
 - Is Qt
-  - Given the [questionable choices made by The Qt Company regarding open source use of their framework](https://www.theregister.com/2021/01/05/qt_lts_goes_commercial_only/) additional Qt component dependencies should be avoided
+  - Given the [questionable choices made by The Qt Company effectively preventing open source use of their framework](https://www.theregister.com/2021/01/05/qt_lts_goes_commercial_only/) additional Qt component dependencies should be avoided
+- API provides little application specific functionality
+  - Representing detectors as objects is too memory and compute intensive
+  - Representing banks as objects requires manual handling of textures and pixel selection (similar to what is done in the current implementation)

 ### VTK

+[VTK](https://vtk.org/) (The Visualisation Toolkit) is a high level API for data visualisation published by Kitware.

+VTK provides a wealth of abstractions from the graphics API specifically for the purpose of data visualisation and is widely used in other scientific data treatment software.

 Pros:
 - Very versatile
 - Good performance
 - Easy to embed in a Qt window
+- Removes the need for custom code for certain aspects
+  - Reduces development time and maintenance overhead

 Cons:
 - Currently only supports OpenGL